Cinnamon-Roll Overnight Oats

 Spinach & Egg Scramble with Raspberries

 This quick egg scramble with hearty bread is one of the best breakfasts for weight loss.
-It combines weight-loss power foods, eggs and raspberries, with filling whole-grain toast and nutrient-packed spinach.
-The protein and fiber help fill you up and the whole meal clocks in at just under 300 calories.
+It combines protein-packed eggs and superfood raspberries with filling whole-grain toast and nutrient-rich spinach.
+The protein and fiber help fill you up and keep you going through the morning.